 If you ask me how to cook fillet steak, I will tell you there is no magical recipe to prepare a juicy, spicy, melt-in-the-mouth, tender fillet steak or filet mignon.
-It is a simple recipe that you can prepare at home, whenever you want.
+It is a simple recipe that you can prepare at home whenever you want.

-To prepare a rich-flavoured and restaurant-quality tender steak, all you need to do is—pay constant attention and high heat.
+To prepare a rich-flavored and restaurant-quality tender steak, all you need to do is—pay constant attention and high heat.
 And the results?
 Beautifully prepared and insanely delicious beef fillet steak your tastebuds always dream about.

 So, if you have a plan for steak tonight, check out this article and learn how to cook fillet steak and some other interesting facts within a few minutes.
 Hurry up if you are hungry enough.